omniscientjs/omniscient/README.md

 #### Talking back from child to parent

 Some times you would like to talk back to parents by passing down some sort of helper function or helper constructions like EventEmitters.
 In these cases you don't want to trigger a re-render if any of the internal changes.
 You can wrap the provided `shouldComponentUpdate` and extend it to ignore given fields.
-The helper library [Omnipotent](https://github.com/omniscientjs/omnipotent) has a implementation of this: the `ignore` decorator:
+The helper library [Omnipotent](https://github.com/omniscientjs/omnipotent) has an implementation of this: the `ignore` decorator:

 ```js
 var Title = component('View', ({input, ignoreThis}) =>